 How REAL Technicolor used to look

 Judging from this short film's (currently) only other IMDb review, some kind of version exists that might have been transferred from an inferior source with yellowish color and scratchy condition.
-Whether that version of TECHNICOLOR FOR INDUSTRIAL FILMS appears on some substandard DVD or was televised, I have no idea; but the other discussion should not influence too many of you.
+Whether that version of TECHNICOLOR FOR INDUSTRIAL FILMS appears on some substandard DVD or is on You Tube or was televised, I have no idea; but the other discussion should not influence too many of you.

 This radiant little documentary accomplishes exactly what its title suggests.
 It is a lovely, 1940 sales pitch for the three-strip Technicolor process (a now-extinct system for color photography as well as for dye-transfer positive prints) -- which many people, including this contributor, feel yields the richest, most superior colors on film ever.

 The sheer range of settings displayed in this eight-minute short exceeds the typical sales film of its day.
 Content is not limited to one single industry, because the subject is simply how impressively the Technicolor process enhances the presentation of all KINDS of subjects.
-Interiors, exteriors, railroads, supermarkets, colorful products, fabrics, studio glamor, sports, and the high life -- day or night.
-By trying to convince captains of industry that the use of Technicolor could enhance their sales, this short demonstrates for later generations the visual power of vintage Technicolor itself.
+Interiors, exteriors, railroads, supermarket displays of canned and packaged goods; textured fabrics, studio glamour, sports, and the high life -- by day or night.
+By trying to convince captains of industry that the use of Technicolor could enhance their sales in 1940, this short film demonstrates for later generations the visual power of vintage Technicolor itself.

 The documentary is not long enough to become boring, and is brief enough to make us hunger for more of this addictive cinematography.
 If you ever get to view this little film ON film, and as it was intended to look, you'll start to appreciate why even in this digital age the word "Technicolor" is still revered by so many.
-(Alas, the sad day draws nearer when people might not easily get to see celluloid prints of ANY film.)
+(Alas, the sad day draws nearer when people might not easily get to see ANY film on celluloid.)

 Despite IMDb dating this film as 1949, my own 16mm print's narration reports its original release date as 1940.